joelverhagen/json-append-log/README.md

 Ideally the design works well on a blob storage (e.g. Azure Blob Storage) with CDN in front of it, to utilize caching to the best of its ability.
 The current design is pretty good for that but the root node (index) grows in an unbounded way.
+The completed page nodes have a long `Cache-Control` but the latest page and the index have no caching at all.

 A tail resource might be the best solution since it would be additive to the current protocol.